XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 experimentally, and can easily change in the future.
 * *Transaction queue size limit*.
-The limit is computed based on the base fee transaction limit per ledger, so that the queue can grow automatically as the ripple network's performance improves, allowing more transactions per second, and thus more transactions per ledger to process successfully.
+The limit is computed based on the base fee transaction limit per ledger, so that the queue can grow automatically as the network's performance improves, allowing more transactions per second, and thus more transactions per ledger to process successfully.
 The limit of 20 ledgers was used to provide a balance between resource (specifically memory) usage, and giving